mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 &#128997; **[Repeatability](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Integrated gradients fails the repeatability test.
 Its saliency values for two models trained in the same way are more dissimilar than they are similar.
 Evaluated on SIIM-ACR Pneumothorax and RSNA Pneumonia medical images.

-&#128997; **[Reproducibility](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Integrated gradients for an InceptionV3 and DenseNet-121 trained in the same way are more dissimilar than they are similar.
+&#128997; **[Reproducibility](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Integrated gradients fails the reproducibility test.
+Its saliency values for two models with different architectures trained in the same way and on the same data are more dissimilar than they are similar.
+Evaluated using Inception V3 and DenseNet-121 on SIIM-ACR Pneumothorax and RSNA Pneumonia medical images.

 ## Perceptibility Testing